HorizenOfficial/evm-documentation/docs/02-connect/04-eon_block_explorer.md

+---
-# Horizen EON Explorer: Gobi Testnet Block Explorer
+title: Horizen EON Explorer
+---

 The Horizen EON Explorer (Gobi Testnet Block Explorer) leverages the feature-rich Blockscout Explorer, an online tool for inspecting and analyzing the Gobi Testnet blockchain.
 Blockscout is an open-source code that allows the ability to customize a block explorer instance to view all transactions, past and current, on the blockchain.
 Customization can include information such as network hash rate and transaction details.